See:

 Brown rots of wood are brown, dry, and crumbly, with longitudinal and transverse cracks.
 These rots usually are in exposed wood and can cause extensive damage, resulting in structural failure.

-Each of these wood decays leads to limb breakage and/or uprooted trees during wind or ice storms.
+Each of these wood decays can lead to limb breakage and/or uprooted trees during wind or ice storms.
 Many trees have decreased vigor and dieback.

 Cultural control